Main content | back to top

 Where We Operate

-Our experience in areas from the mountain foothills of Alberta to the Rio Grande Valley of South Texas give us a wealth of knowledge that we bring to every new project and community.
+Our experience in areas from the mountain foothills of Alberta, Canada to the Rio Grande Valley of South Texas gives us a wealth of knowledge and experience that we can bring to every new project and nearby community.

 Over the last decade, using advances in proven technology to tap rich resources of previously inaccessible "tight" oil and gas (including oil and gas locked in shale formations) we have expanded our Americas onshore oil and gas portfolio.

 Areas where Shell now operates:

 - Groundbirch Located in North East British Columbia and consists of shale/tight silts gas formations.

 - Deep Basin Tight Gas Located in West Central Alberta and straddles the provincial boundary into North East British Columbia.
 It consists of several tight gas sands trapped in a basin-centered gas system.

 - Fox Creek Located near the town of Fox Creek in northwest Alberta, and consists of tight/shale gas formations, known as the Duvernay.

 - Alberta Foothills The Waterton, Jumping Pound and Caroline fields of Alberta are sour gas assets that have been producing for more than 50 years.

 - Marcellus Shale/Utica This Appalachian basin featuring tight shale gas extends into several Appalachian states, including Pennsylvania.
 Utica is an emerging exploration area in this basin.

 - Permian Basin This basin reaches from west Texas to southeastern New Mexico and has produced conventional oil for decades.
 It’s now re-emerging as a significant liquids-rich shale resource.